 e) All flights or other bookings purchased from Camp America agents are considered to be private arrangements made independently and are not part of the Camp America programmes in any respect.

 f) Your date of arrival at your camp must be in strict accordance with your camp’s instructions, and should coincide with the Camp America arrival date on your placement information.
+You should additionally notify Camp America and your camp of any countries you will be transiting through prior to your arrival at camp.
 At the end of your 9-12 week assignment you will be responsible for your own transport home.
 The insurance package will commence 2 days prior to the start date listed on the placement page of your online Camp America account.
-If you are going to enter the US prior to this date you must contact email@example.com.
+If you are going to enter the US prior to this date you must contact firstname.lastname@example.org.
 Coverage ends at 153 days, October 31st or the date you cease to be a Camp America participant.
 Failure to show at camp will result in all insurance being terminated.

 g) If you are fired it is your responsibility to make your own return flight reservations and all costs incurred are your responsibility.

-a) If Camp America does not accept your application, or if we fail to find you a placement, you will receive a refund of all payments made to Camp America.
+a) If Camp America does not accept your application, or if we fail to find you a placement, you will receive a refund of all payments (less the Application Fee which is non-refundable) made to Camp America.
 Please note that third party costs are not refundable.
 Being unplaced in a season will not affect any future applications to Camp America.

 a) Substantial expenses are incurred by Camp America on your behalf while your application is considered by Camp Directors.
 If you withdraw following a successful interview, you will forfeit your Application Fee, Assessment Fee and Confirmation Fee.
-(At Camp America’s discretion exceptions may be made in some cases of bona fide illness or medical incapacity as confirmed by a medical certificate).
+(At Camp America’s discretion exceptions may be made in some cases of bona fide illness or medical incapacity as confirmed by a medical certificate, but will not include the Application Fee which is non-refundable in all instances).
 If you decide to withdraw from the programme, you must inform Camp America via your online Camp America account immediately in order to reduce or limit penalties due.

 a) Should you decide to leave camp early or if you do not qualify for or accept a rematch, you will be liable to reimburse Camp America a portion of the agency fee (US$800) which is normally paid by camp on the completion of your 9 week assignment.
 This amount will be pro-rated (as will your pocket money) according to the number of days completed.